Spa Land Busan: What to Expect, What to Bring & Is It Worth It

 A view of the outdoor foot bath area at night at Spa Land Busan

-The second floor is the entertainment zone with massage chairs, a Korean restaurant, a ramen station, and more!
+The second floor has massage chairs, a Korean restaurant, a ramen station, and more.

 I’m not a fan of the massage chairs, but they offer 15 minutes of massage for a small fee.

-When hunger strikes, head to the second floor, where you’ll find a ramen station and a Korean restaurant, both worth trying.
+Head to the second floor when you’re ready to eat, where you’ll find a ramen station and a Korean restaurant, both worth trying.

 A bowl of spicy Korean soup at Spa Land Busan